Dynamic Graphics

 In November 1984 I received my first issue of Clipper, a magazine of Clip Art.
 Clipper was the property of Dynamic Graphics, a commercial art service headquartered in Peoria, Illinois.

 My first Clipper issue did not have many useable pictures, but one picture did catch my eye.
-This silly little Valentine picture on the right started a love affair I had with a Dynamic Graphics artist that lasted nineteen years.
-I used the Valentine picture a Poster I created to advertise my upcoming Valentines Dance Party.
-To paraphrase Bogie, it was the start of a great friendship.
+The silly little Valentine picture on the right started a love affair I had with a nameless, faceless Dynamic Graphics artist that lasted nineteen years.
+I used this Valentine picture in a Poster I created to advertise an upcoming 1985 Valentines Dance Party.
+To paraphrase Bogie, it was the start of a great friendship

 Over the next few years I developed a rapport with a woman named Marilyn Jennings who was a customer service representative at Dynamic Graphics.
-I asked her about the artist, but was gently rebuffed.
-I discovered she was sworn to secrecy.
+I asked her about the artist every time we spoke, but was gently rebuffed.
+I discovered Marilyn was sworn to secrecy.
 Curious, I pressed a little bit.

 Marilyn revealed that the company was super-paranoid about revealing his identity.
-Apparently this particular artist was so gifted DG was afraid someone would either steal him away or contact him to create original artwork and bypass them completely.
+Apparently this particular artist was so gifted DG was afraid another company would steal him away or customers would contact him to create original artwork and bypass DG completely.

-I told Marilyn I was bitterly not to learn more about him since I admired his artwork greatly.
-Marilyn made me an offer.
-She promised to research all the back issues of Clipper magazine and find his previous work for me.
-I could add these archived drawings to my growing collection.
+I told Marilyn how upset I was not to learn more about him since I admired his artwork greatly.
+Marilyn did not bend on the name issue, but she was sympathetic.
+She made me an offer.
+Marilyn promised to research all the back issues of Clipper magazine and find his previous work for me.
+I immediately added dozen of exquisite archived drawings to my growing collection.

 Of course I paid a pretty penny for each picture, but I didn't mind.
 To me, each picture was worth the price.
 The picture here on the left was one I purchased from a previous issue thanks to Marilyn's research.
-A copy of this picture hangs on the wall at my dance studio in Room 4.
+(A copy of the picture on the left hangs on the wall at my dance studio in Room 4.)

 One day Marilyn relented a little.
 She literally whispered over the phone in great confidence that his name was "Chris".
 She added that she believed Chris worked out of Chicago.
 And that was all she wrote.
 Marilyn said she could lose her job just for revealing that much!
 In nineteen years, that's all I ever learned about the artist named Chris from Chicago.

-Marilyn has been retired now for several years and I think "Chris" is too so I feel comfortable writing a story about both of them.
+Marilyn has been retired now for several years.
+I think "Chris" is retired too so I feel comfortable writing a story about both of them.

 My dance students definitely recognize his style.
+That is because they see his work every day.
 I have enlarged copies of his pictures hanging all over my studio!!
-Now you know where all those amazing pictures at the studio come from.
+If you are one of my SSQQ dance students, now you know where all those amazing pictures at the studio came from.

-As you might gather, I accepted the position that Dynamic Graphics took.
-Maybe they really were worried someone would cut them out of the middle and commission artwork from Chris directly.
+I wasn't happy about it, but I accepted the position on Chris that Dynamic Graphics took.
+Maybe they were justified in worrying that someone would cut them out of the middle and commission artwork from Chris directly.
 As long as I got a couple Chris pictures in every issue, I didn't mind paying the $40 or $50 charge.

-Still I couldn't bear the thought of missing a Chris picture.
-I started to subscribe to PMS as well as Clipper each month.
+I couldn't bear the thought of missing a single Chris picture so I started to subscribe to PMS as well as Clipper each month.
 Now Dynamic Graphics was sending me two issues a month to the tune of over $100.
 I didn't care.
 I was happy to get the extra Chris artwork!

 Each issue had one entire page devoted to photography.
 This was wasted space in my opinion.
 Dynamic Graphics usually put 4 photos to a page.
 I never used a single one.
 I just wanted the artwork!
 The photography was a nuisance, but since it was only one page per issue, I decided to ignore it.